piratepowered/piratepowered.ga/README.md

 # piratepowered.ga
-The source code for (now retired) piratepowered.ga
+The source code for (now retired) piratepowered.ga.
+If you have issues setting this up, create an issue and I might reply.

 # Usage
 1. Install node.js*